Isobelle Carmody

 Isobelle Jane Carmody (born 16 June 1958) is an Australian writer of science fiction, fantasy, children's literature, and young adult literature.
 She is recipient of the Aurealis Award for best children's fiction.

 Biography

 Isobelle Carmody was born in Wangaratta on 16 June 1958, the eldest of eight children.
 She began work on Obernewtyn Chronicles at the age of fourteen.
 This was soon after the death of her father in a traffic accident.
 She continued to work on them while completing a Bachelor of Arts, majoring in literature and philosophy; she worked in public relations and journalism.

-The Stone Key, book five of the Obernewtyn Chronicles, was released in February 2008.
-The Sending, book six of that series, was officially released on 31 October 2011.
-The seventh and final book, The Red Queen, was released in November 2015.
+Obernewtyn, her first novel and the first book in the Obernewtyn series, was published in 1987.

 She was Guest of Honour at the 2007 Australian National Science Fiction Convention, Convergence 2, held in Melbourne in June 2007.

 Personal

 Her partner is Jan Stolba, a Czech musician and poet.
 She currently divides her time between her home on the Great Ocean Road in Victoria, and her travels abroad with her partner and daughter, spending a year each in her two residences.